 The language of nothing else certainly is different.

-Of course it is, and that is uh there are things that have been defined as being acceptable.
+And that is, there are things that have been defined as being acceptable.

-But also, I think what you will hear as you heard those critics.
+But also, I think what you will hear is you hear those critics.

-Look, Rush Limbaugh did a whole huge skit on the magic Negro, talking about uh Barack Obama off the LA Times piece.
+Look, Rush Limbaugh did a whole huge skip on the magic negro talking about Senator Barack Obama off the L.A.
+Times piece.

 That plays a part.

-I think if that if that was a woman running who did not have, in essence, that baggage or that history that we've had, we might see a different kind of campaign, I believe.
+I think if that was a woman running who did not have, in essence, that baggage or that history that we've had, we might see a different kind of campaign, I believe.

 But again, clearly sexism is there based upon some of the comments that you hear.